thunderrabbit/poppopchaos/README.md

 The idea is to have Slim Framework handle api calls and return data for my D3

 Next steps?:

-* Get D3 to hit api/v1/click_bubble via click_bubble if a bubble is clicked
-* Have Slim return +1 to inflate the bubble

 * Have Slim access database
 ** smurf some data per click